sabidhasan/compsci/CS61A/7_objects.md

 **Composition** - when an object as another object as an attribute (as opposed to Inheritance).
 OOP represents **is-a** relationships, so child classes *should be* a type of their parent classes.

+## Lecture 18 - Polymorphism and Abstraction

+Objects should know how to represent themselves - e.g. strings represent text

+- `repr` function - returns a string that `eval`s to the original object
+- `str` function - human readable version of the object

+A **polymorphic** function is one that applies to many forms of data, and accepts many forms of data as input.
+For example, `str` and `repr` are polymorphic, because they can take any type of object as their argument.

+An **interface** is a shared set of properties and values, that an object can implement, and which allows the object to behave a certain way for outsiders.
+For example:

+- Implementing `str` and `repr` allows a class to implement the string representation interface
+- Implementing `__add__` allows support for `+`

+**Type Dispatching** means to check the type of an object before deciding to do something, whereas **type coercion** refers to converting from one type to another.